Skip to content

 Atoms, subscripts and fine tuning the LaTeX display

 Everything in Maxima is either an atom or an expression.
 Atoms are either an integer number, float, string or a name.
 You can use the predicate atom() to decide if its argument is an atom.
 Expressions have an operator and a list of arguments.
 Note that the underscore symbol is not an operator.
 Thus a_1 is an atom in maxima.
 Hence, the atoms a1 and a_1 are not considered to be algebraically equivalent.
-If you would like to consolidate subscripts in students' input see the documentation on extra options.
+If you would like to consolidate subscripts in students' input see the documentation on the input option consolidatesubscripts in the extra options.
 Also note that since the underscore is not an operator, an expression such as (a_b)_c is not valid Maxima syntax, but a_b_c is a valid name for an atom.

 You can change the TeX output for an atom with Maxima's texput command.
 E.g. texput(blob, "\\diamond") will display the atom blob as .
 If you place texput commands in the question variables, this affects the display everywhere in the question including the inputs.
 E.g. if a student types in blob then the validation feedback should say something like "your last answer was: ".